kredati/cin2999f19/reverse_timeline.md

 In addition, this is not a comprehensive plan.
 I don’t address service (do the service that interests you, learn how to say no, etc.), and I don’t address teaching (get better consistently, find ways to make teaching sustaining & exciting, find ways to contain teaching to as little bandwidth as possible).
 I only address granting tangentially because it is so contingent on institutional factors.
 Also, this timeline can be delayed and/or deferred in a bunch of ways, from parental leave stopping a tenure clock for a year to changing jobs resetting the clock entirely.
 I don’t dwell in all the details.
 For where you might find holes, here are some rules of thumb.

 ### Conferences on the tenure track
-You should consider that attending two or more major conferences per year is normative on the tenure track; one per year is normative as a graduate student.
+You should consider that attending two or more major conferences per year is normative on the tenure track; one per year is normative for advanced (year 3+) graduate students.
 Note that funding such conference travel may well prove difficult; do what you can given your circumstances.
 That said, conferences are important for a few reasons:

 * **Conferences are great commitment mechanisms.** There is no deadline like having to show up in front of people with a fully-realized presentation.
 That said, to make this count, _every conference presentation should develop part of your tenure portfolio_.
 Do not say yes to things just because people you like or are impressed by are putting them together; say yes to a thing because of that _and_ you’ve figured out how to project your interests and projects into the call.
 * **Conferences give you intermediate feedback.** Depending on your institution, you may find it difficult to discover, invent, or arrange situations where you get meaningful feedback on your work.
 If you have a habit of going to SCMS every year, you will develop a group of people who come to, and respond to, your work.